Clownacy/clownmdemu/README.md

   custom.
 Likewise, a custom YM2612 emulation core is used instead of [Nuked-OPN2](https://github.com/nukeykt/Nuked-OPN2).

-clownmdemu itself is implemented as a library, with all platform-specific logic being relegated to a separate frontend program.
+ClownMDEmu itself is implemented as a library, with all platform-specific logic being relegated to a separate frontend program.

-clownmdemu attempts to balance correctness with performance, acting as a more high-level emulator than accuracy-focussed alternatives may.
+ClownMDEmu attempts to balance correctness with performance, acting as a more high-level emulator than accuracy-focussed alternatives may.

-clownmdemu exposes a relatively low-level interface: audio from the FM and PSG are output separately at their native sample rates, and video is output a single scanline at a time in its native indexed format.
+ClownMDEmu exposes a relatively low-level interface: audio from the FM and PSG are output separately at their native sample rates, and video is output a single scanline at a time in its native indexed format.
 This is to give the frontend the most flexibility in how it can process the data for delivery to